msdkool/auditor/README.md

 ## About SimpleAuditor

-SimpleAuditor is a C Sharp library that enables you log changes made on your tables by simply putting an attributes on the tables.
-The library makes easy to log changes and also allows for override of who made the change.
+SimpleAuditor is an Audit library that enables you log changes made on your tables by simply putting the Audit attribute on the tables.
+The library makes it easy to log changes and also allows for override of the method of getting who effected the change.

 ## How to use